-Uranus: Uranus' extreme tilt (98°) is thought to have been caused by a giant impact.
+Uranus and Neptune: Uranus' extreme tilt (98°) is thought to have been caused by a giant impact.
 A body of at least 2 Earth masses hit the proto-Uranus at an oblique angle, tilting the spin axis.
 A large amount of material spun off the equator left a disk in orbit from which the current system of moons eventually assembled.
-In contrast, if the final impact on Neptune was nearly straight down, it eccentric, but tidal interactions with Neptune would have circularised it, taking about a billion years.
-This tidal energy would have acted as a major heat source.
+In contrast, if the final impact on Neptune was nearly straight down, it would heat the planet but not leave a disk, explaining the absence of regular satellites around Neptune.

 Triton: Triton, with its retrograde and highly inclined orbit about Neptune, is most likely a Kuiper belt object which wandered close to Neptune.
 There, it was captured into orbit, possibly colliding with (and destroying) one of Neptune's regular satellites.
-The initial orbit would have been highly eccentric, but tidal interactions with N
+The initial orbit would have been highly eccentric, but tidal interactions with Neptune would have circularised it, taking about a billion years.

 Neptune's original satellite system would have been destroyed by mutual collisions when Triton induced chaotic perturbations in their orbits.
 Nereid was almost ejected from the system, but not quite.
+Meanwhile, the outer parts of the proto-stellar disk never coalesce into planets.
+Outside the orbits of the planets, the Sun is left with a disk of icy bodies beyond Neptune: the Kuiper Belt.

+What about atmospheres?
 The giant planets acquired their atmospheres during their formation.
 The much smaller terrestrial planets, however, couldn't hold on to much gas during their formation, and what atmosphere they had was probably lost during the major bombardment.

-As the impact rate dropped and the planets started to

-cool, atmospheres accumulated around Venus, Earth and Mars, from volcanic outgassing and comet impacts.
+As the impact rate dropped and the planets started to cool, atmospheres accumulated around Venus, Earth and Mars, from volcanic outgassing and comet impacts.
+Icy bodies from the Kuiper Belt and Oort cloud could have delivered enough volatiles to Earth and the other terrestrial planets to make atmospheres and oceans.

-Santa Maria Volcano, Guatamela

-Here is a numerical model of the accumulation of the terrestrial planets.
+Here is a computer model of the accumulation of the terrestrial planets.
 As the protoplanets perturb each others orbits and collide, they also mix up, so that planetary embryos which were born far from the Sun can end up in the inner solar system.
 This is probably where the water in the inner planets came from.

 Six snapshots in time for a computer simulation of terrestrial planet formation by Raymond et al (2009).
 The size of each body is proportional to its mass, while the colour corresponds to the water content by mass, going from red (dry) to blue (5% water).
 The large black circle represents Jupiter.
+One problem is that it is very hard to account for Uranus and Neptune.
+Neither planet would have had enough time to grow as big as they did in the thin outer regions of the Solar System: they do not accrete planetesimals fast enough to grow.